ISISComputingGroup/ibex_developers_manual/WISH-Needle-Valve-Controller.md

 # Introduction

 This is controlling the flow of helium in a cryostat, via a needle valve, based on a lookup table implemented in the hardware.
 The underlying hardware is a Eurotherm (Modbus) controller, and `automaticNeedleValve.db` adds some extra settings on top.
+This controller uses the 'WISH Automatic Needle Valve' OPI in IBEX.

-The needle valve operation revolves around two modes: manager mode and setpoint mode.
+The needle valve operation revolves around two modes: **manager mode and setpoint mode**.

 The latter has the two modes _'Automatic'_ and _'Manual'_, which dictate the behaviour of the needle valve:
 * Automatic mode:
   * Temperature (`TEMP`) is writable and readable
   * Flow (`MANUAL_FLOW`) can only be read
 * Manual mode:
   * Flow (`MANUAL_FLOW`) is writable and readable
   * Temperature (`TEMP`) can only be read

+**Note**: the above assumes manager mode is enabled; items are _only_ writable in manager mode.

 # Main records
 ### `automaticNeedleValve.db`